crm416/crm416.github.io/_posts/2014-07-20-khanquest.md

 Thus marks the end of the Third Annual "Healthy Hackathon", Khan Academy's weekend-long celebration, which featured [awesome improvements to our CS platform](https://www.youtube.com/watch?v=Pq0OSkFhmhk), [awesome (and hilarious) fundraising efforts](https://znd-vowels-dot-khan-academy.appspot.com/buy-a-vowel), and [awesome (and hilarious) music videos](https://twitter.com/pamelafox/status/489968073915387905#), to name but a few of the fantastic hacks.

+_P.S.: If you hate words and just want to play KhanQuest, click [here](khan.github.io/KhanQuest/)._

 {% anchor h2 %}Aside: Hackathons Can Be Healthy?{% endanchor %}

 What separates the "Healthy Hackathon" from your typical hackathon is, well, everything about it.
 I'm not a big fan of the "competitive" hackathon, where hundreds of hackers stay up all night drinking Red Bull, racing to slap together the best crowd pleaser and "win" (see: the [Cash-omatic](http://greylocku.com/hackfest/#prizes)).
 But I digress!

 In more concrete terms, what sets Khan Academy's Healthy Hackathon apart is that:

-1. There is no staying up all night: Everyone is kicked out at 11pm, lest they face the wrath of the Nerf gun.
+1. There is no staying up all night: Everyone is kicked out at midnight, lest they face the wrath of the Nerf gun.
+From then, the office doors remain locked until 9:30am.
 2. There is no (or, very limited) junk food: All the catered food errs towards "healthy".
 3. There is no "winning" and there are no "judges": Everyone gets a raffle ticket for participating, with additional tickets doled out for cool hacks via anonymous voting.
 The prizes also err more towards gag (think: favorite company board games) than prestige.